CONTACT|HELP

 The Master Year 1 programme consists in:

-• Eight mandatory theoretical basic modules + one theoretical tutored project module
+• Eight theoretical basic modules

 • One practical research project